 All students, including Marketing Education Co-op participants, Health Sciences students and those students participating in dual enrollment, who leave school early but return to the campus during the school day for any reason, must report to the front office to sign in.

 AFTER SCHOOL

-All students must leave campus by upon dismissal, unless they are involved in a school supervised activity.
-Students not following this procedure could be subject to disciplinary action.
+All students must leave campus by 3:40 p.m., unless they are involved in a school supervised activity.
+Students not following this procedure will be subject to disciplinary action.

 PARKING